 A mom shared, “It took the resident five times to get the epidural right.
 Had I known, I would have insisted on the attending doctor.
 It’s not something to mess around with.
 Still, it was the best decision I made to get it, and I had no pain!”

 Another mom said, “The on-call anesthesiologist was terrible at them . . .
 She had to try six different times, six separate needles, and she didn’t communicate at all with me, so I wasn’t expecting it and flinched.
 Because of this, I had really bad spinal fluid leakage.
 I told them to stop and that I didn’t want it, but it was turning into an emergency, and they wouldn’t let my husband back in the room for it.”

 17. “I wish I knew that it doesn’t always work for everyone.”

 Some women have reported that no matter what the anesthesiologist did or tried, the epidural did not work.
 They still felt the pain of the contractions and their baby’s delivery.
 If you have scoliosis or any back issues, you might be able to try to get an epidural, but it might not work.
 One mama said, “It wouldn’t work because of my backbone shape.”

-18. “I wish I knew that if you still feel pain to ask them to check it for you.”
+18. “I wish I knew that if you still feel the pain ask them to check it for you.”